 So, if I can find those ideas, I can find those concepts or even methods, whether it’s a marketing method or a method to apply to your life and fitness and health and things like that, I think there’s tremendous value on those things.

-I’m reading a book [called] Tools of Titans by Tim Francis right now.
+I’m reading a book [called] Tools of Titans by Tim Ferriss right now.
 That book is full of those kinds of ideas and thoughts that could be of tremendous value.
 I’m getting some value from it, and hope to share some of that with you in the future.
 But that is why I choose to read 52 books per year.

 I want you to think about “the why” as well, because it’s not just about accumulating knowledge after a certain point.
 My friend Maveen Kaura says he’s done with personal development books.
 He’s read a ton of them.
 And he probably doesn’t need that inspiration or motivation anymore.
 He can motivate himself.